petervandivier/Invoke-AdxCmd/ReadMe.md

 # Invoke-AdxCmd

+Once upon a time, I asked StackOverflow ["How to query ADX from PowerShell?"](https://stackoverflow.com/q/75315624/4709762).
+To support that use case, I created this module.

 Started as a lightweight PowerShell wrapper to connect to Azure Data Explorer and execute arbitrary KQL.
-Currently growing to include utility functions for interacting with an ADX cluster.
+Grown to include utility functions for interacting with an ADX cluster.

+# Arcana

 If you're on this page, you probably already know what KQL & ADX are, but so we're all on the same page as to the module author's understanding...